ricardoom/dominotrono/content/portfolio/il-nido-seattle.md

         >}}

     {{< image
-        class="details-grid__twoByTwo image-block__left"
+        class="details-grid__twoByTwo image-block__right"
         src="https://res.cloudinary.com/toupeeproofbullets/image/upload/t__25/v1570215746/il-nido-il-corvo/log.jpg"
         srcsetOne="https://res.cloudinary.com/toupeeproofbullets/image/upload/t__25/v1570215746/il-nido-il-corvo/log.jpg"
         srcsetTwo="https://res.cloudinary.com/toupeeproofbullets/image/upload/t__25_2x/v1570215746/il-nido-il-corvo/log.jpg 2x"
-        alt="A close up image of wooden beams found in the Alki House" imgHeading=""
+        alt="A close up image of wooden beams found in the Alki Homestead" imgHeading=""
         figcaption=""
         >}}
-      {{< copy_wrapper class="details-grid__twoByTwo copy-block__right" >}}
-        We spoke at length about color schemes, and what colors best represented the new restaurant's look and feel.
-In a mood board presented, I had two covers for the Russian Criminal Tattoo books, the yellow and blue.
-Ultimately we settled on having the yellow be the predominate color.
-Fresh pasta takes on a yellowish hue, the interior at Il Corvo has a similar tone, and overall it presents a warm and inviting feeling.
-We included warm wood and earth tones to the final composition as a direct analog of the flooring, seating, and overall exterior colors of the historic location in West Seattle.
-      {{< /copy_wrapper >}}

 {{< /section_wrapper >}}

-{{< section_wrapper class="portfolio-image-wrapper" >}}

-{{< /section_wrapper>}}

 ### Coding Standards and Philosophy

+{{< section_wrapper class="details-grid" >}}

+    {{< copy_wrapper
+        class="details-grid__twoByTwo copy-block__left" >}}
         From a development standpoint, there are several moving parts; careful font loading strategy with FontFaceObserver coupled with minified markup, and only a single image.
 Instead of using an image type for the logo, I used an SVG coupled with SVGO to compress and remove extraneous code from the file.
 I began the development process with HTML5 Boilerplate and Modernizr.
-I wanted the site to maximally backward compatible.
+I wanted the site to be maximally backward compatible.
 I employed Gulp.js to help out with essential development and deployment.
-To that end, gulp handles SCSS compilation, and minification of all files to served to the user.
+To that end, Gulp handles SCSS compilation, and minification of all files served to the user.
+      {{< /copy_wrapper >}}

+{{< /section_wrapper >}}

 ### SEO

+{{< section_wrapper class="details-grid" >}}

+    {{< copy_wrapper class="details-grid__twoByTwo copy-block__left" >}}
       The final piece of the puzzle was to integrate the site with Google's webmaster and business tools.
 Following the recommendations, I created a JSON/LD file following the specifications laid out by Schema.org.
 I created the necessary entries appropriate for the type of business, hours, and location, used the webmaster tools to validate and inserted the code into the markup.
+      {{< /copy_wrapper>}}

+{{< /section_wrapper >}}